day8/re-frame/docs/API.md

 ## Built-in Effect Handlers

-The following built-in effects are also part of the API:
+The following built-in effects are also a part of the API:

-### :dispatch-later
+#### :dispatch-later

 `dispatch` one or more events after given delays.
 Expects a collection of maps with two keys: `:ms` and `:dispatch`